Stdio-Developer/react-hook-form/README.md

-This is a [React Hook Form Demo](https://react-hook-form.com) project.
+This is a demo project with [React Hook Form](https://react-hook-form.com).

 ## Getting Started